Social exchange theory: Work settings

 A study conducted by A. Saks serves as an example to explain engagement of employees in organizations.
 This study uses one of the tenets of social exchange theory to explain that obligations are generated through a series of interactions between parties who are in a state of reciprocal interdependence.
 The research identified that when individuals receive economic and socioemotional resources from their organization, they feel obliged to respond in kind and repay the organization.
 This is a description of engagement as a two-way relationship between the employer and employee.
 One way for individuals to repay their organization is through their level of engagement.
 The more engaged the employee are to their work, the greater amounts of cognitive, emotional, and physical resources they will devote to perform their job duties.
 When the organization fails to provide economic or emotional resources, the employees are more likely to withdraw and disengage themselves from their roles.

 Another more recent study by M. van Houten which took place in institutions for vocational education shows how, in social exchange relationships between teachers, reciprocity and feelings of ownership, affection and interpersonal safety impact on individual professionals´ decisions on what to share with whom.
 Colleagues who never ´pay back´ and make actual exchange happen (that is, who consume rather than produce and share), risk being left out.
-The study also points out the possibility of ´negative rewards´: exchange of one´s knowledge, materials or otherwise may enable someone else the misuse that what was shared and/or take credit somewhere in the team or organisation.
-As such, interpersonal relationships and ´fair´ exchange appear important, as does some kind of mechanism for rewards and gratitude (possibly organisation-wide), as these impact on individual professional discretion and the degree and success of exchange.
+The study also points out the possibility of ´negative rewards´: exchange of one's knowledge, materials or otherwise may enable someone else the misuse that what was shared and/or take credit somewhere in the team or organization.
+As such, interpersonal relationships and ´fair´ exchange appear important, as does some kind of mechanism for rewards and gratitude (possibly organization-wide), as these impact on individual professional discretion and the degree and success of exchange.

 Citizenship behavior

 Social exchange theory is a theoretical explanation for organizational citizenship behavior.
 This study examines a model of clear leadership and relational building between head and teachers as antecedents, and organizational citizenship behavior as a consequence of teacher–school exchange.
-Citizenship behavior can also be shown with employees and their employers.This is shown through organizational identification which plays an important role in organizational citizenship behavior.
-An employees identification with their employer plays a significant role in supporting and promoting organized citizenship behavior, serving as a mediating mechanism with citizenship behaviors, perceived organizational justice, and organizational support based on both the social exchange and social identity theory.
+Citizenship behavior can also be shown with employees and their employers.
+This is shown through organizational identification which plays an important role in organizational citizenship behavior.
+An employee's identification with their employer plays a significant role in supporting and promoting organized citizenship behavior, serving as a mediating mechanism with citizenship behaviors, perceived organizational justice, and organizational support based on both the social exchange and social identity theory.